capdevc/toyfs/README.md

 How do I compile it?
 --------------------
-With Clang 3.0+ and llvm installed, simply call "make".
-You can also use 'make debug', in which case executing the program will allow it to test some simple test cases.
+With Clang++ 3.3+, simply call "make".
+You can also use "make debug", in which case executing the program will allow it to test some simple test cases.
 If you do so, you can pipe the output to another file and diff it with 'CorrectOutput.txt':

     > make clean
     > make debug
     > ./main fsFile > output
     > diff output CorrectOutput

 You'll find that the inode numbers are likely different on your system.
+This is normal and expected.

 How do I run it?
 ----------------